logancyang/loss-landscape-anim/README.md

 This is a good reminder that the contours are just a 2D slice out of a very high-dimensional loss landscape, and the projections can't reflect the actual path.

-However, we can see that the contours are convex no matter where it centers around.
+However, we can see that the contours are convex (in this special case) no matter where it centers around.
 It reflects that the optimizers shouldn't have a hard time finding a relatively good local minimum.

 ## Reference